Are bonds a good choice for a retirement vehicle, or are they?

 Stability in their retirement accounts converts to less stress and a more optimistic view of retirement.
 How are the brokers and planners accomplishing this?

-Bonds are the new savior for the boomers, why?
-Because bonds pay interest, interest can be calculated as an income source, an income source can mean retirement stability.
+Bonds are the new savior for the boomers; why?
+Because bonds pay interest, interest can e calculated as an income source, and an income source can mean retirement stability.

+Great thinking, right?
 Not hardly.
-True bonds do pay interest but what happens to their account value should interest rates in general increase?
+True bonds do pay interest, but what happens to their account value?
+Should interest rates in general increase?

 Two things could happen.

 - If the Boomer sold the bonds in an increasing interest rate scenario, the value of the bonds would be worthless.
 Interest rates are at a historical low; what are the chances rates will remain this low over the next 20 years?

 - If the Boomer decided to keep the bonds until maturity and earn interest, the face value of the bonds would be returned.

 How long are bonds issued for (time period, maturity period) 20 years at least (many for 30 years)?
 If a Boomer uses this route for retirement income, how long are 20 years in relation to his life expectancy?
 Will the economy and life be stable for the next 20 years?